amw-zero/concerning_quality/_posts/2023-08-22-test-compilation.md

 Sligh processes also support nested `def`s which define system _actions_.
 System actions are the atomic ways that the system state can change, like adding or incrementing counters.
 For those conceptual user operations, we have corresponding `CreateCounter`, and `Increment` actions.
 This is what Sligh uses to determine which operations to generate tests for.

-These syntactic restrictions lead to a very powerful semantic model of a system that's also statically analyzable - they effectively lead to a DSL for describing state machines.
+These syntactic restrictions lead to a very powerful semantic model of a system that's also statically analyzable - they effectively form a DSL for describing state machines.

 # Compiling the Test Suite